garymooney/qmuvi/README.md

 <img src="https://user-images.githubusercontent.com/6459545/182753376-bf01d486-6310-4e17-bee5-37ff5b2cb088.png" width="700">

-qMuVi is a python library that can be used by your [qiskit](https://qiskit.org/) project to convert your quantum circuits into music video files.
+qMuVi is a python library that can be used by your [qiskit](https://qiskit.org/) project to convert quantum circuits into music video files.

 Quantum computing is notorious for being unintuitive and difficult to imagine.
 This tool attempts to create some kind of connection between a human observer and the complex workings of quantum computation.
 By transforming quantum circuits into music videos, it allows you to "hear" and "see" how a quantum state evolves as it is processed by a quantum algorithm.